nitzel/fritzbox-missed-calls-telegram-bot/README.md

 ## Config
 [bot_phonebook.cfg](./bot_phonebook.cfg)

-- `knownCallId` The call-id of the most recent call that the bot has processed
+- `knownCallId` The call-id of the most recent call that the bot has processed.
+Older calls will be ignored.
 - `phonebook` A dict with phonenumbers matched to names for reverse lookups.
+If a callers number cannot be found in this dictionary, a lookup is attempted in several online phonebooks.
+The result is then stored in here for later lookups.
+- `bot`
-- `clientChatIds` IDs of the Telegram-Chats the bot informs about new calls.
-If the URL of a chat is `https://web.telegram.org/#/im?p=g123` then its id is `g123`.
-I'd recommend trying this with group chats first, after adding the bot to it (`Menu` -> `Add to group` -> `@nameOfYourBot`)
+  - `clientChatIds` IDs of the subscribed Telegram-Chats.
+These are notified by the bot about new calls.
+  - `telegramToken` The token you got from the BotFather.
+  - `checkFritzboxInterval` The time in seconds between checking the FritzBox for new calls.

 # Hacking the source
 - **Add reverse lookups for phone numbers from your country:** Take a look at teh class `Phonebook` in [fritzbox.py](/fritzbotcallinfo/fritzbox.py).
 The function that performs the reverse lookup (matching a name to the phone number) is called `Phonebook.nameFromNumberLookup` and calls one of three functions beginning with `nameFrom`.
 Add yours or edit one of them to fit a service providing reverse lookups for your countries phone numbers.